emarc99/uniswap-v3-starknet/README.md

 ### Additional
 Join our our [Telegram group](https://t.me/+bPtBG-CEsLlhYzM1)!
-Don't hesitate to leave a message if you need anything
+Don't hesitate to leave a message if you need anything.
+Also, if you are willing to contribute but don't find any issue that resonates with your skills, send us a message we will make sure to help you contribute!

 *This educational implementation is not affiliated with or endorsed by Uniswap Labs.*